App version: 0.1.0

 Type of Pool

 The type of pool you have will also impact how much it costs to maintain and clean it.
-The least expensive type of pool to maintain is a fiberglass pool, which costs about $300 to $550 a year to maintain.
-Concrete pools are the most expensive to care for, averaging about $450 to $1,200 annually for maintenance.
-These different types of pools require different chemicals to clean and maintain them, which contributes to the different price points.
-Homeowners looking for home renovation hacks can benefit from keeping these costs in mind when choosing the type of pool they want to install.
+The least expensive type of pool to maintain is a fiberglass pool, which costs about $300-$550 a year to maintain.
+Concrete pools tend to be more expensive to care for, averaging about $450-$1,200 annually for maintenance.

 Material Used on the Pool Labor Cost

 A number of different chemicals are needed to maintain a pool and keep it clean, sanitized, and working properly.
-These are the average costs you’ll pay for chemicals for the three most popular types of pools:
+These are the average costs you’ll pay for chemicals for the three widely popular types of pools:

 • Fiberglass pool: $175